-Members of the AMSC should have at least five years of experience related to maritime or port security operations.
 The [NAME OF PORT] AMSC has [NUMBER] members.
 We are seeking to fill [NUMBER OF VACANCIES] with this solicitation.
 Applicants may be required to pass an appropriate security background check prior to appointment to the committee.
 Members' terms of office will be for five years; however, a member is eligible to serve additional terms of office.
-Members will not receive any salary or other compensation for their service on an AMSC.
-In support of the USCG policy on gender and ethnic diversity, we encourage qualified women and members of minority groups to apply.